-- Not for Spring 2020 "The Woman Question" - Assignment (10pts): Post your analysis of the reading assigned for the "The Woman Question" (See the syllabus) on D2L.
+- Not for Fall 2020 "The Woman Question" - Assignment (10pts): Post your analysis of the reading assigned for the "The Woman Question" (See the syllabus) on D2L.
 You can note key ideas as well as connections among the readings.
 Also, give a few page/paragraph references for key quotations or ideas.
 Your response must be a minimum of 8 complete sentences that are more than a few words long.
-Due Apr 3, Tues, by 5pm.
-After this, the assignment will be late.
-In D2L, you'll see a topic named "The Woman Question."

 - New York Times Article on Sherlock Holmes